 Which Style of Pop Up Campers with Bathroom Facilities are the Best?

 The best type of pop up camper bathroom is going to depend on a lot of factors that are specific to each buyer.
-You definitely have fewer choices if you want a dry bathroom, although you can find both pop ups, like Trail Manor, and a-frames, like Chalet, that have them.
+You definitely have fewer choices if you want a dry bathroom, or even a fully-enclosed bathroom, although you can find both pop ups, like Trail Manor, and a-frames, like Chalet’s discontinued XL 1938, that have them.
 There are a lot more pop ups with wet bathrooms, and that type of bathroom is also available in much smaller rigs.
 So if you’re looking for a lightweight pop up camper with a bathroom, then that’s typically going to be your best option.
 Of course, you can always go with a portable camping shower (either solar or propane heated) if you need to.